webpack-contrib/thread-loader/README.md

 # thread-loader

-Runs the following loaders in a worker pool.
+Runs the specified loaders in a worker pool.

 ## Getting Started